noppelmax/PoPETS_ArtifactNotes/Artefact_Award_new.md

 - internal process for selecting awardees
 - add hotcrp setting  to include 'award worthiness'
 - what is the award
-- porpose to PETS chairs
+- propose to PETS chairs

 Award